prisma/prisma/README.md

 }
 ```

-### 2. Define initial data model

-The [data model definition](https://github.com/prisma/prisma2-docs/blob/master/data-modeling.md#data-model-definition) is a declarative and human-readable representation of your database schema.
 Read below to learn how you obtain it for your project.

 #### Option A: Starting with an existing database (_brownfield_)